morsapaes/mz-twitch-analytics/README.md

 #### Kafka JSON source

-The first step to consume our JSON events in Materialize is to create a [Kafka+JSON source](https://materialize.com/docs/sql/create-source/json-kafka/):
+The first step to consume JSON events from Kafka in Materialize is to create a [Kafka+JSON source](https://materialize.com/docs/sql/create-source/json-kafka/):

 ```sql
 CREATE SOURCE kafka_twitch